Slookeur/atomes-rpm-build/README.md

   - 'Fedora' : contains the spec file, and RPMs, with directives specific to the [Fedora][fedora] Linux distribution

-   This package uses the following libs distributed along with Fedora:
+   This package uses the following libs distributed along with [Fedora][fedora]:

     - libavcodec-free(-devel)
     - libavformat-free(-devel)